 Download Limits | Download chapters or whole books for 1-7 days in PDF format.
 User account required to download.
 Books can be read online without check-out. |

-In order to download EBSCO eBooks to read on your PC or Mac, you'll need to download Adobe Digital Editions.
+You'll need to download Adobe Digital Editions.
 This free software will allow you to read ACSM (Adobe Content Server Manager) files on your desktop.

-If you wish to use your EBSCO eBook across multiple viewing platforms, for instance on your computer and on your iPad, you will need to use an Adobe ID for this authorization.
-Creating an Adobe ID is free and easy.
-Use an email address you will remember and have access to, as this will also be your Adobe ID.
+To use your EBSCO e-book across devices (e.g. on your computer and on your iPad) you will need to use an Adobe ID for this authorization.
 Once you have authorized your devices using your Adobe ID, your checkouts and bookmarks will remain across devices.
-You may also authorize your computer without an Abobe ID; simply choose to authorize without a vendor ID and continue reading.
-You will not have cross-device compatibility without an ID.

-For other eReader devices, you will need to authorize Adobe Digital Editions on your computer and transfer the files manually.
+For other e-reader devices, you will need to authorize Adobe Digital Editions on your computer and transfer the files manually.
 This requires a free Adobe ID.
 Use an email address you will remember and have access to, as this will also be your Adobe ID.
 Once you have activated the software on your computer, you are ready to download.
-Follow the instructions on the tab "For PC/Mac" to download a book to Adobe Digital Editions.
+Follow the instructions on the tab For PC/Mac tab of this box to download a book to Adobe Digital Editions.

 This is an easy process -- you just have to know where to look!

 2. Without opening the book, scroll down about halfway.
-At the bottom of the book information (after author, publication year, summary, etc) you'll find a line with information for Concurrent User Access.
+At the bottom of the book information (after author, publication year, summary, etc) you'll find a line with information for Concurrent User Level.
 This lets you know how many people can borrow or read the book at the same time: it could be 1 user, 3 users, unlimited users, or other variations.

 Lone Star College-University Park • Student Learning Resource Center